nhancox/nodeship-prompt/README.md

 ## Current Issues and Tasks

-- Use `pkg` to build a binary to get around errors with version managers, etc.
-  (will also really help with future `nodejs` plugin)
+- Have `pkg` automatically build for Node.js v12 without the user requiring it
 - JSON schema for checking the config?
 Or just throw errors?
 Maybe just a way to test a config to make sure it's valid and then throw in production?